 He had visited Vermont for years and finally in 2008, he and wife, Melanie, moved to Vermont in search of some elbow room.
 He worked as a programmer until being named to a new position, director of investments for the state of Vermont in 2011.
 He continues in that role and joined the Gifford board in 2014 to contribute to his community hospital.
 In his free time, he enjoys the outdoors and astronomy.

-A Bethel native who now lives in Randolph, Jody Richards is a managing partner at Farrow Financial, a financial planning and money management firm in Randolph Center.
+Jody Davignon is a Bethel native who now lives in Randolph.
+She is managing partner and co-owner of Farrow Financial, a financial planning and money management firm in Randolph.

 Barbara Rochat moved to Chelsea in 1980 to escape the “suburbia” of New Jersey.
 The property Barb and her family bought was an old farm, but Barb had no plans of farming.
 That is until her husband bought her a couple of sheep one year for her birthday.
 In the decades since, the Rochats have seen their herd grow to more than 50 sheep, started selling meat, added chickens, and bought Rutland-based Vermont Quality Meats, which ships a variety of Vermont food products to primarily New York and Boston markets.